Specific Massage Techniques

 Ashiatsu Massage - a type of massage therapy in which the therapist walks on the client's back, using bars and other props for support to vary pressure and weight.
 This modality has its roots in Asia, but today, several different versions of Ashiatsu massage are practiced around the world.
 Learning to perform Ashiatsu massage does require advanced training, because massage schools concentrate their curriculm in teaching the student basics of massage and less qualified attempt to use the Ashiatsu technique could cause damage to the client's back.
 The Ashiatsu trained therapist still uses some of the same basic massage strokes of effleurage, compression, friction, but with the feet.

 Thai Massage - also called Thai yoga massage.
 The therapist uses the weight of his or her body, hands, knees, legs, and feet to move you into a series of yoga-like stretches.
 Many people say Thai massage is like doing yoga without any work and can be both relaxing and energizing.
 Muscle compression, joint mobilization, and acupressure are also used during treatment.
-Thai massage is usually done on a padded mat on the floor.
+Thai massage in our practice is done on the table.

 Sidelying Massage - massage for people who are not capable of lying on their stomach, face down or lying flat on their back.